 Despite doing some excellent work on Being Human, Toby Whithouse's success rate on Doctor Who has been patchier than the sixth Doctor's jacket.
 Although getting off to an incredible start with 'School Reunion', his later offerings ('The Vampires of Venice', 'A Town Called Mercy', etc.) utterly failed to set the Whoniverse alight.
 Yet tonight's episode was a thoroughly absorbing mix of base-under-siege goodness, ghostly goings-on, and nautical caperings, sat atop an unfolding narrative which although at times felt slower than we're used to, never felt boring.

 Admittedly, there wasn't much in terms of originality on offer, but Whithouse used the familiar tropes competently, utilised his diverse crew effectively, and set up a genuinely interesting central mystery.
 Unencumbered by the baggage of returning foes or gargantuan moral conundrums, this felt like an episode content to push its story centre stage, and let the character development happen organically.
-Yes, the cliffhanger was a little predictable -- it was fairly obvious who the ghost would be, and clearly the Doctor can't die -- but I'd be lying if I said that I didn't enjoy it.
-In fact, one of the things which excites me most about this season is the longer story format and potential for inventive cliffhangers.
-And you won't get much freakier than the Doctor coming back as a ghost.
+Yes, the cliffhanger was a little predictable—it was fairly obvious who the ghost would be, and clearly the Doctor can't die—but I'd be lying if I said that I didn't enjoy it.

 Where this episode really shone for me is in its characterisation of the Doctor and Clara, who've felt a little out of sorts this season.
 The Doctor's been too nice, and Clara's been too distant.
 Tonight the Doctor felt back to his socially deficient best.
 Having him using Clara's suggestion cards in times of etiquette failure provided some solid belly laughs.
-My favourites were "It was my fault, I should have known you didn't live in Aberdeen", and the Doctor's face after reading 'I'll do all I can to solve the death of your friend/family member/pet'.
-He looked so uncertain as he came out with one of the worst delivered lines since Roger Lloyd-Pack's 'from beyond the grave' in 'Rise of the Cybermen'.
+My favourites were 'It was my fault, I should have known you didn't live in Aberdeen', and the Doctor's face after reading 'I'll do all I can to solve the death of your friend/family member/pet'.
+He looked so uncertain as he came out with one of the worst delivered lines since Roger Lloyd-Pack's 'From beyond the graaaaave' in 'Rise of the Cybermen'.
 Thankfully, this time it was intentional.

 Even the Doctor's fatherly chat with Clara about dating was as amusing as it was excruciating.
 This is how I like to see Twelve and Clara interact: with a teaspoon of awkwardness, a generous twist of clumsiness, and a dessert spoon of the utterly endearing.
 That the Doctor even attempted to encourage Clara to seek out other relationships, knowing full well that his communications skills this time around are hideously subpar, speaks volumes about the state of their current relationship.
 The way Clara accepted his bumbling counsel, with a gracious smile, and without poking fun at his lack of tact, really was a wonderful moment.
 These are two characters utterly at ease with each other's foibles.